Planning Multiple Epidemic Interventions with Reinforcement Learning

-The first requirement follows from scalability considerations.
-Stochastic population models better capture randomness but their differential equations are more expensive to solve.
-In addition, they are not as scalable as deterministic models for RL training where many experiences need to be simulated.
-Agent-based models are also difficult to scale and are often limited to population sizes of at most one million.
 Figure \ref{fig:sirv} illustrates a compartmental disease model with four compartments: susceptible (S), infectious (I), recovered (R) and two vaccinated compartments (V1, V2) one for each dose in a disease with a two-dose vaccination regiment.
 Transition rates are the ODE parameters that control the progression of the population from one compartment to another.
 For example, three parameters in Figure \ref{fig:sirv}: $\beta$ the transmission rate, $\nu$ the loss of immunity rate, and $v_1$ the first-dose vaccination rate, together control the rate of change in the susceptible (S) compartment through the following ODE: $\frac{dS}{dt} = \frac{-\beta IS}{N} + \nu R - v_1 S$.
 Here $N$ is the total population count and $S, I, R$ are the number of individuals in their respective compartments at a given time.

 We assume that the transition rates are known and provided a priori.
 Inferring their values, sometimes called model calibration, is its own sub-field within epidemiology \cite{cali}.

 The second requirement enables the RL agent to explore and control \textit{how} each intervention is applied by setting its control parameters.